learnpoint/piko/README.md

 ### Working with layouts

-Layouts can be used as wrappers for pages.
+A layout is a wrapper for a page.

-The layout must contain a `{{ content }}` directive that specify where the page content should be placed:
+Every layout must contain a `{{ content }}` directive that specify where the page content should be rendered:

 ```html
 <!DOCTYPE html>